The Big Mash Up

 The Big Mash Up is the fifteenth studio album from German electronic dance music band Scooter and was released on 14 October 2011.
 The album was preceded by the single "Friends Turbo" released on 15 April 2011, the second single "The Only One", released on 20 May 2011, a third single, "David Doesn't Eat", released on the same day as the album itself.
 The fourth single, "C'est Bleu" featuring Vicky Leandros, was released on 2 December 2011.
-On 23 March 2012 a new version of "It's a Biz (Ain't Nobody)" is released as the fifth single.
+On 23 March 2012 a new version of "It's a Biz (Ain't Nobody)" was released as the fifth single.

 Reception

 The album is heavily influenced by dubstep and differs from previous band usual styles.
 The new style received mixed reception from Scooter fans.